mandavamunya/Socca/README.md

 The entities FootballClubStadium and PlayerTransfer are actually event logs or history data and are not meant to be deleted.
 Each event must have a date occured or CreatedDate property.

+# How to Run

+- Make sure you update the ConnectionString for each microservice to match your machine''s configuration.
+- Install rabbitmq on your machine or simple get a docker image and run it
+- You are good to go.
+This is a multiple startup project you can simple hit the run project button and all the projects will start.

+NOTE: The steps will change once docker and kurbernetes are setup.
+There after no configuration will be needed before running the project.

 # Create database migrations for each microservice

 FootballClub